 What is an ACL tear & how do they happen?

-It’s surprisingly easy to tear your anterior cruciate ligament, or ACL (just in case you wanted a shorter version).
+It’s surprisingly easy to tear your anterior cruciate ligament (ACL).
 It could be anything from a bad landing while playing sports, to jumping on a trampoline or dancing at a party on the weekend.
 ACL sprains and tears are among the most common knee injuries, affecting everyone from those having a kick about with a football with friends right up to professional athletes.
 Basically, anyone involved in any physical activity is at some level of risk of tearing their ACL.

-If you shred your ACL and go back to a sport like football, you’re six times more likely to tear an ACL again in either knee within 2 years.
-But for the sporty minded, giving up and quitting isn’t an option at all, so full recovery from ACL injuries is the number one priority (and only real option).
+If you shred your ACL and go back to playing sport, you’re six times more likely to tear an ACL again in either knee within two years.
+But for the sporty minded, giving up and quitting isn’t an option at all, so full recovery from ACL injuries is the number one priority.

 Most people require surgery in order to prevent further injury.
-The procedure is a 75-minute outpatient operation, which means that you won’t have to spend a night away from your bed at home.
+The procedure is typically a 75-minute outpatient operation, which means that you won’t have to spend a night away from home.
 Most people have a tendon graft, which involves the surgeon reconnecting your torn ACL using a piece of tissue from another part of your body (autograft) or from a donor tissue bank (allograft).

 In the "autograft" version of the procedure, the doctor uses one of your own tendons.
 This could be the patellar tendon, which connects your knee cap to your lower leg.
 The hamstring or the quadriceps tendons can also be used.